puwei/DanielTakeshi.github.io/_posts/2015-05-14-moved-to-jekyll.md

   are "registered" with Disqus.
 What this means is that you should be able to view all comments in your blog from the Disqus Admin panel.
 - Now comes the part that I originally missed, which took me hours to figure out: I had to import the comments with Disqus!
-It seems a little confusing to me, but I guess we have to do it.
-On Disqus, there is a "Discussions" panel, and then there's a sub-menu option for "Import".
-There, we need .
-The following image should clarify what I mean:
+It seems a little confusing to me (I mean, don't I already have comments registered?), but I guess we have to do it.
+On Disqus, there is a "Discussions" panel, and then there's a sub-menu option for "Import" (see the following image for clarification).
+There, we need to upload the .xml file of the Wordpress.org site that contains all the comments, which one can obtain without a plugin by going to Tools -> Export in the Wordpress dashboard.

 <img src="{{site.url}}/assets/disqus.png" alt="disqus_image">

 - You will also likely need to do some URL mapping.
+Comments in Disqus are stored relative to a URL, and the default URL is obviously the source from where it was imported!
+But if we're migrating from source A to source B, doesn't it make sense to have the comments default to source B's URL instead of source A?
+In my case, I used a mapper in the "Tools" menu (in the above image) to convert all the comment links to be based on the current site's URL.
+That way, if the original source (i.e., the Wordpress site) gets deleted, we still retain the comments[^comments].
+If you made sure the permalinks match, then this process should be pretty easy.
+- Finally, the last thing to do is to actually install Disqus comments in the code for wordpress.
+  For that, I went to the "Universal Code" option for Disqus, and pasted the HTML code there into the `_layouts/post.html` file.

 After several restarts due to some random issues with Disqus/Wordpress having problems with deleted material, I was *finally* able to get comments imported correctly, and they had the same names